Home » Koh Mak

 Bangkok Airways flies from BKK Suvarnabhumi Airport into Trat Airport.

-The PG307 arriving at 17.15 is too late for any boats across to Koh Mak, so you would need to stay near the pier and travel on either the 10.30 Leelawadee speedboat (from 15/11/23) or the 11.00 Koh Mak Ferry the following morning.
+The PG307 arriving at 17.15 (all year) is too late for any boats across to Koh Mak, so you would need to stay near the pier and travel the following morning on either the 10.00 M Marine, 10.30 Leelawadee (closed September 24) or the 11.30 Koh Mak Ferry.

 Flight prices start at 2,850bt per person excluding taxes for a websaver – it needs to be booked well in advance.